AnthonyThomahawk/GPSTracker-IoT/README.md

 After you successfuly set up your IDE, you are ready to compile the arduino project GPSTrackerMain, download the folder or clone the repo, then open GPSTrackerMain.ino .<br>
             - Change the host URL to the app server (instructions below how to set it up), change "internet.vodafone.gr" to the APN (access point name) of your network provider and change the pins for GSM and GPS modules (in Serial1 and Serial2 variables).<br>
+            - After you compile, make sure you press and the "BOOT" button on your ESP board while uploading and release when upload has finished.

 The ESP32 microcontroller we just programmed, will send location data to a web app which uses python and mongodb for backend and Flask for front end.<br>
 #### Note : the instructions below are for linux Debian buster or newer